 The fees for assessments are based on a rate of $235 per hour, as recommended by the Psychologists' Association of Alberta.
 The estimated number of hours to complete each assessment are noted above.
 After the initial interview, Dr. Michelle Zepeda will determine and communicate the specific hours that it will require.

-Currently, adelante psychology can assess children and adolescents aged 6 to 18 years old, and young adults between the ages of 18 to 23 years old.
+Currently, adelante psychology can assess children and adolescents up to 18 years old, and young adults between the ages of 18 to 25 years old.

 Once all the information and data for the assessment has been collected, feedback can be provided within a week and the report shortly after.